Skip to content

 Tolerance stacking ambiguity

 With ± dimensions, a 4-hole bolt pattern might be dimensioned from edge-to-first-hole, then hole-to-hole, then hole-to-hole, then hole-to-last-hole.
-Each ± tolerance stacks, and the total variation on the last hole relative to the first can be 4× the individual tolerance.
+Each ± tolerance stacks, and the total variation on the last hole relative to the starting edge can be 4× the individual tolerance.
 GD&T position references all holes to the same datum reference frame, eliminating stack-up and making the drawing unambiguous.

 3